-The contributions are expected to present an original argument in a direct and appealing way.
+New Voices contributions provide an opportunity to present an original argument in a direct and appealing way.
 It can consist, for instance, in re-thinking well-established beliefs or assumptions, or approaching a topical issue with an original and critical inquiry.

-To ensure that the New Voices articles are hard-hitting, concise and provocative, the length of contributions shall be between 4,000 to 5,000 words (footnotes included).
+The length of contributions shall be between 4,000 to 5,000 words (footnotes included).
 Submissions should be sent as Word files.
-An essay, rather than a standard academic article, should be the inspiration; pieces may contain footnotes, where appropriate, though within reason.

-A New Voices article could be used for the following purposes: for example, a PhD candidate wanting to publish and discuss a claim of her thesis, a young doctor wishing to publish a summary of his/her thesis before publication of the full monograph, a young scholar intending to publish a conference paper, or a case comment, etc. This list is by no means exhaustive and is only meant as an indication of the many possibilities offered by the New Voices section.
+A young scholar could use the New Voices platform for several purposes, including to discuss a claim of their thesis, to publish a conference paper or a case comment, or to summarise their thesis before publication of the full monograph.
+This list is by no means exhaustive and is only meant as an indication of the many possibilities offered by the New Voices section.

-Publication is, as with every submission to the EJLS, subject to double-blind peer review.
-New Voices submissions are also expected to comply with the EJLS Style Guide and should be submitted as Word files.
+New Voices submissions are subject to double-blind peer review and are also expected to comply with the EJLS Style Guide.
 Submissions should include a short abstract (150-200 words), a list of keywords and a table of contents.